comporder/battle-monsters-game/README.md

 # Battle Monsters Game

-🧟 A C++ project where players collect, manage, and battle monsters using custom data structures such as hash tables and trees.
-Developed as part of COMP2112 - Data Structures.

----

 ### 🧩 Project Features

 - 🔍 **Hash Table**: All monsters are stored and retrieved using a custom hash table implementation.